SPiercer/PPPwn_WRT/README.md

 - DNS Blockers to prevent system updates when connected to the internet
 - Autolaunch PPPwn after the PS4 reboots
 - Detect GoldHEN to prevent relaunching PPPwn when recovering from rest mode
-- Web Panel for loading payloads, adjusting settings & restarting PPPwn
 - Connect additional devices over PPPoE to access the PS4 over the network
-- Option to use a button on your device to load PPPwn
-- Option to load PPPwn from the LuCI web interface
-- Activity LED can be enabled to indicate when PPPwn is running

 ---